JMorris1575/confirmation2018/docs/implementing.rst

 I will sign in as Diego and try to do everything possible with each page.
 Here is a table of tests

-.. csv-table:: **Create, Edit and Delete Tests for Each Page Type After Refactoring ResponseMixin**
+.. csv-table:: **Create, Edit and Delete Tests for Each Page Type After Refactoring PageMixin**
     :header: Page, Display, Create, Review, Edit, Delete
     :widths: auto